 Gregory Crawford chosen as Miami University's 22nd president

 Gregory Crawford will become Miami's next president July 1.
-More information is at Miami’s incoming president website. (photos by Jeff Sabo).
+More information is online. (photos by Jeff Sabo).

 As of July 1, Gregory P. Crawford will become Miami University’s next president.